RENXI-NUS/IPA-neoantigen-prediction/README.md

 Synopsis:

-This pipeline can predict the IPA derived neoantigens based on large-scale RNA-seq datasets.
+This pipeline can predict the IPA-derived neoantigens based on large-scale RNA-seq datasets.

 Usage: